-Match You Accomplishments.
+Match Your Accomplishments.
 Pay particular attention to artists who have a resume like yours.
-People who have been in the industry the same amount of time as well as those with of similar age, education or work experience.
+People who have been in the industry the same amount of time as well as those of similar age, education or work experience.

 Take Commissions Into Account.
 Consider the revenue you would get after any commission fees instead of the retail price of the work.
 For example, a gallery may have a 50% commission, while work sold on a personal website may have no commission.
 The gallery price may be higher, yet the artist may receive less money than the sale from a personal site.

 What method did you use to price your artwork?
-What factors going into your decision and how do you know when you’ve found your pricing sweet spot?
+What factors go into your decision and how do you know when you’ve found your pricing sweet spot?

 As a photographer and Patent Attorney with a background in marketing, Steve has a unique perspective on art, law, and business.
 He is currently serving as the Chief Product Officer at Artrepreneur.
 You can find his photography at artrepreneur.com or through Fremin Gallery in NYC.